wandergithub/budget-app/README.md

 # 📖 Budget App <a name="about-project"></a>

-> A mobile/web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> Budget App: A mobile/web application where you can manage your budget.
+Users have a list of transactions associated with a category so that they can see how much money they spent on each item.

 <img src="app_screenshot.png">
 <img src="app_screenshot2.png">